wandb/docs/docs/guides/launch/launch_terminology.md

 Each target resource accepts a different set of configuration parameters.
 So-called "resource configurations" take on default values defined by each Launch queue, but can be overridden independently by each job.
 See the documentation for each target resource for more details.

 #### Launch agent
 Launch agents are lightweight, persistent programs that periodically check Launch queues for jobs to execute.
-When a Launch agent receives a job, it first creates or pulls the image from the job definition then runs it on the target resource.
+When a launch agent receives a job, it first builds or pulls the image from the job definition then runs it on the target resource.

 One agent may poll multiple queues, however the agent must be configured properly to support all of the backing target resources for each queue it is polling.
 [LINK]